muccc/gr-iridium/README.md

 The center frequency for the source or the file in Hz.

 #### `-r`: Sample Rate
 The sample rate of the source or the file.
+Must be divisible by 100000.

 #### `-f`: Input File Format
 The following 4 formats are supported for sample input.
 For ease of use the names in the alias column can also be used.